science-automation/covid19/README.md

-# Synthetic Finland #
+# Covid19 Finland #

-Datalake simulation for the country of Finland
+EHR Simulation of covid outbreak in country of Finland